 And two other ERP courses at the 5000 level or above:

-- ERP 5240 Enterprise Portal Application Development - taught spring semester
+- ERP 5240 Enterprise Application Development and Softward Security - taught spring semester

 - ERP 5410 Use of Business Intelligence - taught fall semester

-- ERP 5310 Supply Chain Management Systems - taught fall semester
+- ERP 5310 Supply Chain Management Systems in an ERP Environment - taught fall semester

-- ERP 5210 Strategic Enterprise Management - taught spring semester
+- ERP 5210 Performance Dashboard, Scorecard and Data Visualization - taught spring semester

-- ERP 6610 Advanced Customer Relationship Management - taught fall semester
+- ERP 6610 Advanced Customer Relationship Management in ERP Environment - taught fall semester

 - ERP / IST 6444 Essentials of Data Warehouses - taught spring semester

-- ERP 6220 Enterprise Performance Dashboard Prototyping - taught fall semester
+- ERP 6220 Data Modeling & Visualization Protoyping for Enterprise Decision Dashboards - taught fall semester

 There exists a typical course plan for MS IST student pursuing an ERP Graduate Certificate.
 Similarly there is an ERP Graduate Certificate for MBA students.
 Students with a graduate certificate in ERP will be eligible for a Missouri S&T's-SAP Certificate, authorized by the SAP Corporation.